digitalbricklayer/techteapotcom/src/content/posts/my-reading-log-first-10-years/index.md

 Another goal is to read contemporary books hot off the press.
 Reading the classics is fine, but I really want to read the most up-to-date books tackling early 21st century issues.

+This goal is probably in direct conflict with my desire to read more contemporary books so I better not over do it.
+I want to read all of the [Hugo](https://www.thehugoawards.org/) and [Nebula](https://nebulas.sfwa.org/) winners over the next ten years.
+So long as I pace myself and choose a few per year I should be okay.

-I don't have too many of these reading log 10 year summary posts to write.
+I don't have too many of these 10 year summary posts to write.
 So I better make 'em good.

 ## Conclusion